|

 Rong Khom Lane Song Wat Bangkok

-You might like – Our guide to 7-Eleven in Thailand, the world’s biggest 7-Eleven in Pattaya and a 7-Eleven alcohol and beer guide
+You might like – Our guide to 7-Eleven in Thailand, the world’s biggest 7-Eleven in Pattaya and our 7-Eleven alcohol and beer guide

 So this obviously isn’t on the scale of Wat Arun but Song Wat has a small neighborhood Chinese style shrine called Lao Pun Tao Kong dedicated to the deity Pun Tao Kong.